Raigyo/next-js-stream-me/README.md

 - [GraphQL Codegen](https://www.graphql-code-generator.com/): Generate code from your GraphQL schema and operations with a simple CLI.

 `npm install -D graphql-let @graphql-codegen/cli @graphql-codegen/plugin-helpers @graphql-codegen/typescript @graphql-codegen/typescript-operations @graphql-codegen/typescript-react-apollo yaml-loader`

 - [@apollo/client](https://www.npmjs.com/package/@apollo/client): Apollo Client is a fully-featured caching GraphQL client with integrations for React, Angular, and more.
 It allows you to easily build UI components that fetch data via GraphQL.

-- [@apollo/client](https://www.npmjs.com/package/@apollo/client): Apollo Client is a fully-featured caching GraphQL client with integrations for React, Angular, and more.
-It allows you to easily build UI components that fetch data via GraphQL.